Netanyahu plays pre-election Trump card: settlement annexation

 Most peace plan scenarios foresee Israel negotiating to keep some settlements in return for giving other land to the Palestinians.
 Annexation could take that off the table.

-Netanyahu's annexation promise was met with scepticism by Shaqued Morag, director of Peace Now, an Israeli anti-settlements group that closely monitors their expansion.
+Netanyahu's annexation promise was met with skepticism by Shaqued Morag, director of Peace Now, an Israeli anti-settlements group that closely monitors their expansion.

 Israel Katz, the acting foreign minister and a member of Netanyahu's Likud party, said its "great fear" was a split in the right-wing vote that would result in a second-place finish behind the centrist Blue and White faction.